natesmitty1738/598-Final/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Design System

+MerchX uses a consistent design system with predefined themes and components.
+The theme is defined in several key files:

+### Theme Configuration

+- **globals.css**: Contains the CSS variables for both light and dark modes
+- **ThemeConstants.tsx**: Provides TypeScript constants for use in components
+- **tailwind.config.js**: Extends Tailwind with our custom colors and animations

+### Using the Theme

+When creating new components:

+1. Use Tailwind classes that reference our theme variables (e.g., `bg-background`, `text-foreground`)
+2. For custom styles, import constants from `ThemeConstants.tsx`
+3. Follow the gradient patterns defined in existing components
+4. Use the predefined card and button styles from globals.css

+### Theme Guidelines

+- **DO NOT** modify the theme colors without design team approval
+- Use the theme toggle for switching between light and dark mode
+- All components should respect both light and dark themes
+- Refer to existing components when creating new UI elements

+The theme has been locked to prevent unexpected changes.
+System theme preference is disabled to provide a consistent experience.